 It has been quite a week here at the farm.
 With so many updates, I’m not sure where to begin!
 Most of the changes have to do with the chicks and the barn status.
 Knowing that the chicks would soon be getting access to their outdoor run I decided to introduce them to their nipple water system.
 I made a smaller version than the larger outdoor fountain available to them inside their coop.
 I think of these as their fountains of youth!
 So I set the first one up and tried to train them to use it.
 It did not take long since they are mostly pretty curious and I followed the directions that were provided! 😉 Here they are taking a looksie.
-The idea is that they peck at the little nipples and they get a drip or two of water.
-This keeps their water supply clean and helps to eliminate any standing water which could grow bacteria.
-It also serves as a distraction since it is almost like a new toy to them.

 I also was trying to give them a little treat after making tomato sauce the other day.
 I took the skins and leftover matter from the food mill down to their coop and put it out in an aluminum pie plate as if to serve them a bit of dinner.
 What an idiot I was…of course the shiny pie plate was a distraction that made them uncomfortable.